China regulators held talks with Alibaba, Tencent, nine others on 'deepfake' tech

 BEIJING (Reuters) - Chinese regulators recently summoned 11 domestic technology companies including Alibaba Group, Tencent and ByteDance for talks on use of ‘deepfake’ technologies on their content platforms, stepping up scrutiny of the sector.

-China’s cyberspace administrator said in a statement on Thursday that it and the public security ministry met with the companies to talk about potential problems with deepfake technologies.
+China’s cyberspace administrator said in a statement on Thursday that it and the public security ministry met with the companies to talk about “security assessments” and potential problems with deepfakes and audio social apps.
 Kuaishou Technology and Xiaomi Corp also attended the meeting, it said.

 All the companies did not immediately respond to requests for comment.